 3 The term "de facto authorities" is used only to refer to the authorities based in Sana'a, where Ansar Allah as a political movement is the main actor, supported by an armed group referred to as the "Houthis".

-4 The de facto authorities, the coalition and the United Arab Emirates submitted observations on the previous report.
+4 The de facto authorities, the coalition and the United Arab Emirates submitted observations on the previous report (A/HRC/45/6).
+Their observations will be made available at www.ohchr.org/EN/HRBodies/HRC/YemenGEE/Pages/Index.aspx.